jrios6/jrios6.github.io/blog/_posts/2018-08-23-residual-gated-graph-convnet.md

 \end{gathered}
 $$

+- In a regular ConvNet, h_ij_l is obtained by applying a non-linear transformation to feature vectors for all pixels in a neighbourhood of pixel_ij, given by euclidean distance from vertex (i, j).

+- Thus, the most generic version of a feature vector h_i at vertex i for a graph ConvNet is by applying a non-linear transformation to neighbouring vertices of j->i.

 - Authors proposed a **multi-layer graph ConvNet with edge gating and residuality** for variable graphs, based on the vanilla Graph ConvNet architecutre of Sukhbaatar et al. (2016), Eq.(7), and the edge gating mechanism of Marcheggiani & Titov (2017).

 - Authors used an **embedding layer** with 50 output dimension for each of the 10 possible vertex signals.